Isaac H. Bronson: Congressional service and state judicial service

+Judicial appointment

+Bronson was an unsuccessful candidate for reelection in 1838 to the 26th United States Congress.
+He was appointed a Judge for the Fifth Judicial District of New York on April 18, 1838, serving from 1839 to 1840.

 Federal judicial service

 Bronson moved to St. Augustine, St. John's County, Florida Territory, and some years later moved to Palatka, Putnam County, Florida Territory.
 Bronson was a Judge of the United States District Court for the Eastern District of Florida Territory from 1840 to 1845.